adityadlele/linux101/_sources/lecture1.md

 =========
 ## Molecular dynamics simulations

-Molecular dynamics simulations typically refere to computer simulations of molecular motion.
+Molecular dynamics simulations typically refer to computer simulations of molecular motion.
 We are mainly going to discuss classical reactive molecular dynamics in this class.
-The classical part of this name referes to emipirical potentials that drive the motion of atoms using Newtons classical laws of motion.
+The classical part of this name refers to empirical potentials that drive the motion of atoms using Newtons classical laws of motion.
 These empirical potentials can either describe non-reactive or reactive processes governed by molecular motion.
-We are largely going to stick to reactive molecular molecular dynamics simulations, specifically ReaxFF potential.
+We are largely going to stick to reactive molecular dynamics simulations, specifically ReaxFF potential.

 Chemical reactive events are ubiquitous in nature.
 These events govern many aspects of our lives, from energy generating combustion reactions to metabolism.
 These events span several thermodynamic and time scales.
-Computationally studying and modelling these reaction events is a major asset in our quest to understand the world that we live in.
+Computationally studying and modeling these reaction events is a major asset in our quest to understand the world that we live in.
 A variety of methods, ranging from the quantum chemistry studies of reactions to continuum scale simulations of reactive processes, are available to study reaction chemistry.
 The first principle or quantum chemistry (QC) methods delve into the atomic world, describing electronic structures and associated useful properties used to characterize a reaction event.
 However, these methods